moishinetzer/embrace/Personal Development Plan/Plan.md

 - Developing myself to be the best I can be
 - Utilise all my strengths and grow them
 - Become CEO at my own company
-- High position at a large tech coropration
+- High position at a large tech corporation
 - Lead people and make their lives better
 - Give back to the world